Sorry, you need to enable JavaScript to visit this website.

 How will the exam be presented?

 When you sign into the exam URL, you will be presented with the candidate declaration.
 You will be asked to confirm that you have read the declaration and privacy notice before you are able to access your exam and familiarisation exercise.
 Once you have clicked to confirm that you have read this, the live exam box will appear and you will have access to your exam.
 You will then be able to see which exam has been assigned to you.
-Your familiarisation exercise will also appear here and not in practice exams.
+Your familiarisation exercise will also appear here.

-The next screen will detail the exams available to you and any reasonable adjustments applied.
-If you have been granted a reasonable adjustment in the exam, you should check that this has been added to your exam as expected before you begin.
-After agreeing to the confidentiality declaration on the first page, you will be presented with a screen like the one below.
-Click on the ‘i’ icon next to ‘Time Allowed’.
-This will provide details of any additional time and/or breaks applied to your exam.
 If the reasonable adjustment does not appear as expected, please contact us immediately before starting your exam.
-The College are unable to apply any changes to adjustments if you begin your exam.
+The College is unable to apply any changes to adjustments if you begin your exam.
 The College cannot accept any appeals if you choose to begin your exam without checking your adjustment is as you expected.

-Can I change the font and size within the exam?
+Can I change the font and size in the exam?

 The font and size will be set as standard to Arial font, size 12 for all candidates.
 You should be able to use the standard zoom features on your device to make the question size bigger or smaller to suit your preference, depending on your device.